 The Barcelona Property Market

 In comparison with the foreign/domestic market share breakdown in the other Mediterranean coastal locations where most overseas buyers head for, the Barcelona property market looks very different.
-While the overseas market share of the total Spanish property market is currently 20.03%, that falls to 17% in Cataluña and falls further, to 13.9%, in Barcelona province.
+While the overseas market share of the total Spanish property market is currently 19.2%, it’s double that in both the Balearics and Andalucía, around 40%.
+Meanwhile it’s 22% in Cataluña. and 17%, in Barcelona province.
 At the provincial level, Barcelona is, of course, by far the most important of the four provinces that make up the autonomous region of Cataluña.
-The latest statistics indicate that Barcelona province accounted for 64% of all property transactions in Cataluña.
+The latest statistics indicate that Barcelona province accounted for 63% of all property transactions in Cataluña in 2022.
 Furthermore, while Barcelona city is just one of 310 municipalities in the province 25% of all purchases happen in the municipality.
 While there is no breakdown by nationality at the municipal level our experience suggests that no more than 10% of the city’s property market can be attributed to international buyers.

 In our view, it makes sense to think about the Barcelona property market as two markets rather than one homogenous market.
 We already do that with other locations in the Mediterranean coastal regions and the Balearic and Canary Islands, separating the domestic sector from the overseas one because they perform differently.
 However, as far as Barcelona is concerned, the split isn’t between domestic and overseas sectors, rather the distinction is between properties for own use and those purchased as rental investments.
 The former tend to be larger, between 90m2 - 150m2, aimed at couples and families and spread throughout the metropolitan area and more vulnerable to price falls in 2023.
 The latter are usually smaller and very centrally located and our expectation is that price rises are more likely than falls.